Mozketo/Memoize/README.md

 FuncEx makes writing anonymous methods feel more natural.

-Download the NuGet package and you'll forver wonder how you coded without.
+Download the NuGet package and you'll forever wonder how you coded without.